 Overloading an RV, whether a motorhome, travel trailer, fifth wheel trailer or other recreational vehicle, can spell big trouble.
-Here is advice from RV expert Mark Polk about how to understand basic RV weight terms.
+Here is advice from RV expert Mark Polk of RV Education 101 about how to understand basic RV weight terms.
 Make sure you understand these terms before buying an RV.

 Everyone should have a basic understanding of RV weight terms.
 Do your research to avoid becoming a statistic in relationship to overloaded recreational vehicle, whether it’s a motorhome, travel trailer or other RV.

 The maximum permissible weight of the vehicle when fully loaded for travel including the vehicle, cargo, liquids, fuel, passengers, and any towed vehicle tongue weight.
 Motorhomes, tow vehicles, and trailers all have GVWR.

 Unloaded Vehicle Weight or Dry Weight (UVW):

 The actual weight of the trailer or truck as built at the factory.
 The UVW does not include passengers, cargo, fresh water, LP gas, or after market accessories.

 The maximum permissible weight of personal belongings that can be added.
 CCC is equal or less than GVWR minus UVW, full fresh water weight, and full LP gas weight.

 Gross Axle Weight Rating (GAWR):